 Corn, beans and potatoes are the main staples of Mexican cuisine, with fish and chicken on most menus.
-US and Mexican fast food chains are easy to find.
 Imported spirits are expensive, and cheap local spirits can be an acquired taste, but rum and tequila are relatively safe bets.
-Corona and Sol are the most popular beers - light and refreshing, and often drunk with a wedge of lime.
+Corona and Sol are the most popular beers - light and refreshing, often served with a wedge of lime.

 Mole refers to several very different sauces, based around garlic and chili.
 Mole poblano is a chocolate sauce poured over turkey.
 Green mole verde is made from fresh herbs.
 Guacamole is an avocado mole with red peppers, onions and tomatoes.
 Tortillas are corn pancakes often used like bread.
 Enchiladas (soft tortillas) and tacos (crispy tortillas) are filled with pork, chicken, vegetables or cheese and chilli.
 Look out for exotic fruits like zapote (brown fruit resembling an avocado), and tuna (juicy prickly pear, fruit of the cactus).